 (I) ACEQUIA IRRIGATION.

-(1) Continuation of any existing ditch or acequia irrigation is a requirement of the conservation development standards.
-Subject to Middle Rio Grande Conservancy District approval as may be necessary, existing ditch or acequia irrigation may be relocated within any Conservation Development Pilot Project.
+(1) Continuation of any existing ditch or acequia irrigation is a requirement of the Conservation Development standards.
+Subject to Middle Rio Grande Conservancy District approval as may be necessary, existing ditch or acequia irrigation may be relocated within any Conservation Development provided that the water allocated to the Conservation Area shall not be reduced.

-(2) Abandonment of irrigation rights by the landowner(s) is prohibited as a condition of approval unless allowed otherwise by the Board of Trustees.
+(2) Abandonment of irrigation rights by the landowner(s) is prohibited as a condition of approval.

-(J) DEDICATED LAND.
+(J) CONSERVATION AREA.

 (1) Amount.
-Unless otherwise authorized and approved by the Board of Trustees for a Conservation Development Pilot Project, thirty percent (30%) of the net conservation development area shall be dedicated land for the purposes of agriculture, recreation, and/or conservation use.
-For every ten percent (10%) of additional dedicated land provided above the minimum, the conservation development may have an additional five percent (5%) in allowable FAR (e.g. 50% dedicated land with 30% FAR).
-Roadways, driveways, parking areas, private yards, and easements for purposes other than agriculture, recreation open space, or conservation open space cannot be calculated as dedicated land.
-Utility easements may, however, be overlaid on easements that count towards dedicated land.
+Thirty-five percent (35%) of the gross Conservation Development area shall be designated as Conservation Area for the purposes of agriculture, recreation, habitat, and other conservation uses as defined in this section.

-(a) Dedicated land may form one or more areas within the conservation development provided that at least one area is not interior to the conservation development.
+(2) Configuration.
+The Conservation Area may consist of one or more areas within the Conservation Development provided that at least one area is not interior to the conservation development.

+(a) For properties abutting Rio Grande Boulevard, the setback areas as defined in §9.2.7(E)(3) may be used as Conservation Area.

+(b) The Conservation Area may be publicly accessible or limited to private access subject to the approval of the Village.

-(2) Uses.
-Dedicated land shall be used for the following or some combination thereof:
+(3) Uses, Allowed.
+Conservation Area shall be used for the following or some combination thereof:

-Agriculture.
+(a) Agriculture.

 Agricultural uses shall be those identified in A-1 Permissive Uses §9.2.7(B)(2), (3), (4), and (9).
+Unenclosed and

-Unenclosed and Enclosed structures shall count towards the Floor Area Ratio (FAR).
-Unenclosed structures shall not count towards the Floor Area Ratio (FAR).
-Outdoor storage of materials must be screened, and landscaping may provide screening.
+(b) Outdoor storage of materials must be screened, and landscaping may provide screening.
+Storage of materials or equipment not specifically related to the Conservation Area uses shall not be allowed in the Conservation Area.

+(b) Habitat.
+Including habitat for migratory wildlife and wildlife from the river area. (c) Pedestrian and equestrian trails. (d) Existing or new structures for the purpose of maintaining the Conservation Area or for support of the uses in the Conservation Area.
+Permissible structures the Conservation Area do not count towards the FAR.

+(e) Unenclosed structures for shade or picnic areas.
+Trees are encouraged in general and as an alternative to shade structures. (f) Preservation of existing natural landscapes and features, such as cottonwood trees, native vegetation, acequias, and existing grades and slopes is encouraged. (g) Parks with customary playground equipment are an allowable use in the R-2 and R-3 Zones only.

+(4) Uses, Prohibited.

+(a) Golf driving ranges. (b) Paved sports courts. (c) Impervious surfaces, excluding (3) d or e above. (d) Bleachers or similar structures to provide seating for guests or invitees. (e) Other recreational uses that do not further the goals of agriculture, habitat, or natural features or preserving the natural landscapes.